newjersey/navigator.business.nj.gov/content/src/fundings/nj-accelerate.md

   - life-sciences
 openDate: ""
 dueDate: ""
+descriptionMd: NJ Accelerate supports accelerator programs and their graduate companies.
+Incentivizes graduate companies to locate and grow in New Jersey.
 ---

 NJ Accelerate supports accelerator programs and their graduate companies.
 Incentivizes graduate companies to locate and grow in New Jersey.